Learn more about our Breastfeeding classes, Childbirth Classes, and New Baby Care Classes by visiting our Classes and Events page.

 For Very Special Deliveries

-ORMC's Antepartum Unit's nursing staff cares for expectant moms who are experiencing complications during their pregnancy that require hospitalization.
+ORMC’s Antepartum Unit’s nursing staff cares for expectant moms who are experiencing complications during their pregnancy that require hospitalization.
 This eleven-bed unit is equipped with comfortable private rooms, equipped with specialized equipment to monitor complicated pregnancies.
-This unit is supported by ORMC's high risk pregnancy physicians Dr. Jorge D. Blanco, Dr. Jospeph P. Bruner and Dr. Nancy Eriksen.
+This unit is supported by ORMC’s high risk pregnancy physicians Jorge D. Blanco, Joseph P. Bruner, Byron D. Elliott and Joseph N. Bottalico

 Labor, Delivery and Recovery

 For the birth of your baby, we’ve prepared a private, spacious, Labor, Delivery and Recovery (LDR) suite.
 With an adjustable bed and reclining sleeper for your coach, our suites are designed to increase your comfort during labor.
 Each suite is also fully equipped to help ensure a safe delivery and outstanding medical care for the first hours of your baby’s life.

 If you require a Cesarean section, we also have surgical suites dedicated to women’s services, so you will be able to deliver your baby in an operating room located right in our maternity unit.

 As the Permian Basin’s first choice for childbirth, we know how important this time is for you and your family.
 We will provide you a comfortable, private postpartum room for your recovery.
 While you and your family focus all attention on your new baby, your needs will be the postpartum staff’s focus.
 Our licensed massage therapist will help you relax each afternoon when she stops in to pamper you.
 And when you’re hungry, you can select a gourmet meal from our room service menu.